raas-dev/configent/README.md

 The respective git tag from this repository is cloned in `~/configent`, or main branch is pulled on top of the git working copy if it already exists.

-Dotfiles are backed up by the installer best-effort:
+Installer backups previous dotfiles best-effort:
 - Dotfiles which were replaced at `$HOME` are backed up in `~/.dotfiles-old`
 - Starship, Topgrade, htop and Neovim configs are backed up in `~/.config-old`
 - Vim directory (`~/.vim`) is backed up `~/.vim-old`